The Isolation Game

 The Isolation Game is the fourth full-length studio album by the Italian melodic death metal band Disarmonia Mundi, released on 9 December 2009 by Coroner Records.
 It features guest appearances by Björn "Speed" Strid of Soilwork and Olof Mörck of Nightrage/Dragonland/Amaranthe.
 The cover art is by French artist Trëz Orb.

+The album was rated a 7 out of 10 by Yiannis Dafopoulos of Metal Temple Magazine.